erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

-At the moment there are few different suggestions for approximating CDF, one can go with a neural network (like here [[21]][case-learned-index]) or do polynomial interpolation using piece-wise linear functions (like here [[23]][fitting-tree]) or more fancy stuff with Chebyshev/Bernstein Polynomial (like here [[22]][interpolation-learned-index]).
-For example on the plot below you can see the idea behind the interpolation, where CDF function between key space and position in index is being roughly approximated by linear segments, which of course introduces and error (marked as red delta):
+At the moment there are few different suggestions for approximating CDF, one can go with a neural network (like here [[21]][case-learned-index]) or do polynomial interpolation using piece-wise linear functions (like here [[23]][fitting-tree]) and more fancy stuff with Chebyshev/Bernstein Polynomial (like here [[22]][interpolation-learned-index]).
+For example on the plot below (Fig. 22) you can see the idea behind the interpolation, where CDF function between key space and position in index is being roughly approximated by linear segments, which of course introduces and error (marked as red delta):

 <figure>
 <img src="/public/img/learned.png" border="0" width="100%" style="margin: auto;">